Reading Comprehension Questions and Answers are the most scoring part of the verbal ability section of competitive exams but are tricky too.

-Hence, it is imperative for aspirants of these examinations to practice reading comprehension questions and answers well so as to gain proficiency and attempt questions with accuracy which in turn will improve their overall scores.
+Hence, it is imperative for aspirants of these examinations to practise reading comprehension questions and answers well, so as to gain proficiency and attempt questions with accuracy, which in turn will improve their overall scores.

 |Put your best foot forward to ace the Government Exams!
 Compliment your preparation with-|

 This article will provide candidates with 7 Reading Comprehension Practice Questions along with the Reading Comprehension Questions and Answers PDF giving detailed solutions.
 Along with the practice questions, candidates will get a video on RC passage Questions at the end of the article.
 The video will help candidates with the ways to take up Reading Comprehension Questions in various competitive exams.